atomist-skills/lein-m2-deploy-skill/INFO.md

-Run `lein deploy` each time a Repository containing a Leiningen project.clj file is tagged or released.
+Run `lein deploy` each time a Git Repository containing a Leiningen project.clj file is tagged or released.

 This does not require any per repository configuration.
 It activates itself whenever the following conditions are detected: